- 1 Anonymous Overseas Bank Accounts

 - 2 IRS Investigates Anonymous Overseas Bank Accounts

-- 2 How does the IRS Numbered Bank Accounts?
+- 3 How does IRS find of Anonymous Overseas Bank Accounts?

 - 6 What if I am Out of Offshore Compliance?

 - 8 Golding & Golding: About Our International Tax Law Firm

 How Does the U.S Find an Anonymous Overseas Bank Account?
 The U.S. government has various tools at its disposal to try to uncover Anonymous Overseas Bank Accounts held by US account holders.
 Whether it is through FATCA (Foreign Account Tax Compliance Act), FBAR (Foreign Bank and Financial Account Reporting), J5 or the Hague convention, the IRS has many ways to investigate overseas bank accounts.
 Common countries with Anonymous Overseas Bank Accounts, include: Switzerland, Luxembourg, Panama, Singapore, Israel & More.

 Anonymous Overseas Bank Accounts for U.S. Persons in foreign countries were much more common before the IRS got wind of them.
 They are called “blank or numbers accounts,” because they are not identified by the account holder (you) — but rather by an ID number.